 - High blood pressure that affects the arteries in your lungs (pulmonary hypertension)

-Vasodilators are strong medications and are generally used only as a last resort, when other medications haven't adequately controlled your blood pressure.
+Direct vasodilators are strong medications that generally are used only when other medications haven't controlled your blood pressure adequately.

-These medications have a number of side effects, some of which require taking other medications to counter those effects.
+These medications have a number of side effects, some of which require taking other medications to counter.

 Side effects include: